 3. Try other channels for donor acquisition.

 As the number of nonprofits continues to increase, your best donors and prospects will receive more mail pieces from other charities trying to acquire them as donors.
 Charities need to move to a multichannel fundraising system in order to be successful long-term.
 Direct mail continues to be the tried and true channel — you send X and you get Y. But as other channels mature, they are beginning to have similarly predictable results.

 Sustainer donors, those who commit to support their organization at a certain frequency, are a great example of why you should consider channels beyond direct mail for donor acquisition.
 “Organizations that have huge sustainer programs acquire less than one percent of those sustainers from direct mail.
 That’s where channels such as door-to-door, face-to-face, telephone, and direct TV are much more effective,” says Jamie.
 Mimi Natz, Senior Vice President of Client Services explains: “These channels necessitate that fundraisers immediately expand their communication channels to donors after that acquisition.”
 You’re not going to continue to communicate with your donor through the channel where she made her first gift.”

 Kurt adds that our clients are six times more successful in acquiring a new donor as a sustainer over the phone than they are by using the phone to convert an existing multi-year donor into a sustainer.

-This is the third post in a three-part series about Donor Fatigue.
+This is the third post in a four-part series about Donor Fatigue.

 Our fundraising experts met to discuss how to identify and stop donor fatigue.
 The panel included Mimi Natz, Senior Vice President of Client Development; Kurt Worrell, Senior Vice President of Donor Engagement Team; Jason Wood, Vice President of Digital Business Development; Jamie Veltri, Vice President of Acquisition and Media; Chris Griffin, Senior Strategic Planner; and Angie MacAlpine, Creative Director.